SANTA CLARA VALLEY – 1964

 “No it won’t,” the woman shook her head.
 “Never thought I’d see the day.”

-After John and Phil paid for the beer and a couple of sandwiches, they got into the Dodge and drove south on Almaden Road.
-They passed more orchards, some cornfields, an occasional market, and an old, Spanish designed elementary school.
+John and Phil paid for the beer and a couple of sandwiches, then got back into the Dodge and drove south on Almaden Road.
+They passed more farmland, an expansive cornfield, a service station, an old, Spanish designed elementary school, the new supermarket they had heard mentioned, and a large billboard announcing a future housing development.

 “So they’re really going to widen this street,” Phil wondered.
 “Can’t imagine what that’s going to look like.”